ldsanchez/smart-contract-wallet-se/README.md

 Losing access to wallets is an increasing problem with so many new people onboarding crypto, a Social Recovery Smart Contract Wallet implementation helps solve this particular issue, by giving power to a group of actors (friends & family / other owned wallets) that can help the owner in the recovery process.

+> There are many possible choices for whom to select as a guardian.
+The three most common choices are:
+>
+> - Other devices (or paper mnemonics) owned by the wallet holder themselves
+> - Friends and family members
+> - Institutions, which would sign a recovery message if they get a confirmation of your phone number or email or perhaps in high value cases verify you personally by video call

 # Features

 - Transfers / Contract Calls Transactions